 Festivals and cultural activities

-The municipality of Bergolo organizes festivals and cultural events in the musical and artistic fields.
+The municipality of Bergolo organizes festivals and cultural events in the music and art fields.
 The role of the volunteers will be to cooperate and support the organizers of these events to improve them and expand their offer.

 Volunteers will also have the chance to propose and take care of the organization of activities managed by them or new cultural events.

 The municipality of Bergolo is part of the touristic route La Via del Sale, an ancient road built by the Romans that connects the coast of Luguria to Piedmont and which was used to transport salt.

 Now the Salt Road is a touristic route that is covered on foot and by mountain bike.
 Langhe local area is also an area of Eno-gastronomic interest.
 The volunteers' task is to promote the local territory as a destination for natural, eco-sustainable, food and wine tourism.
 They will also be involved in keeping the paths clean and usable, or in other maintenance activities connected with green areas.

 In the framework of their learning goals and according to the values and mission of Associazione Vagamondo, each volunteer will be encouraged to carry out their own personal project.
 They will have the freedom to decide which project to carry out and how to develop it!

 Sometimes the volunteers will be involved also in some light and simple manual works like wall painting, wood restoration or creative recycling.

 Bergolo, a village of 54 inhabitants, is located on the hills of south Piedmont in the province of Cuneo, northern Italy.